F-Marchal/VCF-comparator/README.md

 - The function `is_variant_call_format()` is costly in time when `-d` is let unspeciefied since it require to read each line of the files.
 Moreover, this function only seek for columns' legends and so is quite easy to fool.
 - `scan.py` gain in usability if it could be called more easily from a linux terminal (using `getopt`) (this library was not allowed for this project).
 - It could a good idea to transform `compare_replicat()` into a generator in order to save memory.
+- Add a sort option to sort result of  Variants summarization.

 ## Known flaws
 - VCF with multiple samples are not supported.
 - Two position are considered  equivalent when two DEL, two INS or two DUP are at the same position with no consideration for the length or for the sequence.
+- Variant at the same position are stored together.

 # Dependency
 `python3` and `os` library